 Modification of these settings is only needed when the optional digital I/O PCB is installed.
 The digital I/O PCB has multiple functionality which need to be configured.
-See "5 Application guidelines" on page 10.
+See "5 Application guidelines" on page 11.

 Code Description

 [A.2.2.6.1] [C-02] Ext. backup heat src

 Indicates if the space heating is also performed by means of another heat source than the system.

 0 (No)(default): NOT installed.

 1 (Bivalent): Installed.
 The auxiliary boiler (gasboiler, oil burner) will operate when the outdoor ambient temperature is low.
 During the bivalent operation, the heat pump is turned OFF.
 Set this value in case an auxililary boiler is used.
-See "5 Application guidelines" on page 10.
+See "5 Application guidelines" on page 11.

 [A.2.2.6.2] [D-07] Solar kit

 Only applicable for EHBH/X. Indicates if the domestic hot water tank is also heated by thermal solar panels.

 0 (No)(default): NOT installed.

 1 (Yes): Installed.
 The domestic hot water tank can -besides by the heat pump- also be heated by thermal solar panels.
 Set this value if thermal solar panels are installed.
-See "5 Application guidelines" on page 10.
+See "5 Application guidelines" on page 11.

 Code Description [A.2.2.6.3] [C-09] Alarm output Indicates the logic of the alarm output on the digital I/O PCB during malfunctioning.
-0 (Normally open)(default): The alarm output will be powered when an alarm occurs.
-By setting this value, a distinction is made between malfunctioning and detection of a power failure of the unit.
+0 (Normally open): The alarm output will be powered when an alarm occurs.
+By setting this value, a distinction is made between the detection of an alarm, and the detection of a power failure.
 1 (Normally closed): The alarm output will NOT be powered when an alarm occurs.
+See also table below (Alarm output logic).
 [A.2.2.6.4] [F-04] Bottom plate heater Only applicable for EHBH/X11+16 and EHVH/X11+16.
 Indicates if an optional bottom plate heater is installed on the outdoor unit.
 The power of the bottom plate heater is in this case supplied by the indoor unit.
 0 (No)(default): NOT installed.
 1 (Yes): Installed.
 Remark: If this value is set, the output on the digital I/O PCB cannot be used for space heating/cooling output.
-See "5 Application guidelines" on page 10.
+See "5 Application guidelines" on page 11.